-2.2 REQUIRED ENDORSEMENTS
+2.7 REQUIRED ENDORSEMENTS

-- 1. The City of Pembroke Pines shall be named as an Additional Insured on each of the General Liability polices required herein - 2.
-Waiver of all Rights of Subrogation against the CITY - 3.
-30 Day Notice of Cancellation or Non-Renewal to the CITY - 4.
-CONTRACTORs' policies shall be Primary & Non-Contributory - 5.
-All policies shall contain a "severability of interest" or "cross liability" liability clause without obligation for premium payment of the CITY - 6.
-The City of Pembroke Pines shall be named as a Loss Payee on all Property and/or Inland Marine Policies as their interest may appear.
+- 2.7.1 The City of Pembroke Pines shall be named as an Additional Insured on each of the Liability Policies required herein. - 2.7.2 Waiver of all Rights of Subrogation against the CITY. - 2.7.3 Thirty (30) Day Notice of Cancellation or Non-Renewal to the CITY. - 2.7.4 CONTRACTOR's policies shall be Primary & Non-Contributory. - 2.7.5 All policies shall contain a "severability of interest" or "cross liability" clause without obligation for premium payment of the CITY. - 2.7.6 The City of Pembroke Pines shall be named as a Loss Payee on all Property and/or Inland Marine Policies as their interest may appear.

-CONTRACTOR shall name the CITY, as an additional insured on each of the General Liability policies required herein and shall hold the CITY, its agents, officers and employees harmless on account of claims for damages to persons, property or premises arising out of the services provided hereunder.
-Any insurance required of the CONTRACTOR pursuant to this Agreement must also be required by any subcontractor in the same limits and with all requirements as provided herein, including naming the CITY as an additional insured, in any work is subcontracted unless such subcontractor is covered by the protection afforded by the CONTRACTOR and provided proof of such coverage is provided to CITY.
+2.8 Any and all insurance required of the CONTRACTOR pursuant to this Agreement must also be required by any subcontractor in the same limits and with all requirements as provided herein, including naming the CITY as an additional insured, in any work that is subcontracted unless such subcontractor is covered by the protection afforded by the CONTRACTOR and provided proof of such coverage is provided to CITY.
 The CONTRACTOR and any subcontractors shall maintain such policies during the term of this Agreement.

-The CITY reserves the right to require any other additional types of insurance coverage and/or higher limits of liability it deems necessary based on the nature of work being performed under this Contract.
+2.9 The CITY reserves the right to require any other additional types of insurance coverage and/or higher limits of liability it deems necessary based on the nature of work being performed under this Agreement.